donaldraymond/crystallography-scripts/README.md

 After running the script the PDB and MTZ files can be opened in COOT, PyMOL to visualize the maps and model.
 To get the maps and PDB into O use the makeO.sh script described below.

+## PDBget.sh

+This script just downloads a PDB file from the Protein Data Bank.

+The user can either pass the script a PDB ID in the command line e.g. `PDBget.sh 1yks` or input the ID when asked.

 ## PDB_ideal.sh
 The purpose of this script is to idealize the geometry of a model using refmac5.
 The script takes a PDB file as input and output a PDB with the idealize model.
 No MTZ file is required.
 I use this script before refining low resolution structures to help the refinement program out.